mengqian989/vzlib/medinfo2019/README.md

 Did the same for pmc (as pmc doesn't give mesh terms) and save as brca_pmc.xml.
 - Retrieved 39,332 articles.

 Look at the mesh term distribution.
-Note that only major mesh terms are considered (--major) and mesh terms are generalized (--generalize) up to a specified level.
+Note that only major mesh terms are considered (--major) and mesh terms are generalized (--generalize) up to a level specified by **target_mesh** variable in xml2tsv_med.py.

 ```bash
 $ python xml2tsv_med.py --input data/brca_med.xml.gz --generalize --major --code > brca_med.txt